xu-yuan1/openvino-docs/pages/openvino_docs_OV_UG_Preprocess_Usecase_save.rst

    </div>

-Application code - load model to target device
+Application Code - Load Model to Target Device
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After this, your application's code can load saved file and don't perform preprocessing anymore.
-In this example we'll also enable :ref:`model caching <doxid-openvino_docs__o_v__u_g__model_caching_overview>` to minimize load time when cached model is available
+After this, the application code can load a saved file and stop preprocessing.
+In this case, enable :ref:`model caching <doxid-openvino_docs__o_v__u_g__model_caching_overview>` to minimize load time when the cached model is available.

 .. raw:: html